640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-PET works by using a scanning device (a machine with a large hole at its center) to detect positrons (subatomic particles) emitted by a radionuclide in the organ or tissue being examined.
+PET works by using a special camera that detects positrons emitted by the radioactive tracer in the organ or tissue being examined.

-The radionuclides used in PET scans are made by attaching a radioactive atom to chemical substances that are used naturally by the particular organ or tissue during its metabolic process.
-For example, in PET scans of the brain, a radioactive atom is applied to glucose (blood sugar) to create a radionuclide called fluorodeoxyglucose (FDG), because the brain uses glucose for its metabolism.
+The radioactive tracers are attached to a chemical substance that a particular organ or tissue uses during metabolism.
+These substances include glucose, carbon, or oxygen.
+For example, in PET scans of the brain, a radioactive substance is applied to glucose to create a radionuclide called fluorodeoxyglucose (FDG), because the brain uses glucose for its metabolism.
 FDG is widely used in PET scanning.